 - Staff Therapist

 In 2016, there was an estimated number of 130,200 jobs in the United States for Respiratory Therapist.
 New jobs are being produced at a rate of 23.3% which is above the national average.
 The Bureau of Labor Statistics predicts 30,400 new jobs for Respiratory Therapist by 2026.
-The BLS estimates 9,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 9,800 job openings in this field each year.

 The states with the most job growth for Respiratory Therapist are Utah, Idaho, and Arizona.
 Watch out if you plan on working in Rhode Island, Maryland, or Nebraska.
 These states have the worst job growth for this type of profession.

 Salary for a Respiratory Therapist